-Another solution (than patching custom_nodetypes.xml file) is to export then re-import data before and after the upgrade (using nuxeo-shell too); but this method will make you loose versioning information.
+Another solution (than patching custom\nodetypes.xml file) is to export then re-import data before and after the upgrade (using nuxeo-shell too); but this method will make you loose versioning information.

-How to replicate the Nuxeo repository
+How to Replicate the Nuxeo Repository

-The system replication feature aims to clone entire collection of data existing in a Nuxeo system.
+The system replication feature aims at cloning entire collections of data existing in a Nuxeo system.
 Consequently the clone is importable in another system leading to a complete replication of the system.

 Such feature is obviously an important gain because it allows:

-- · complete backup of system

-- · complete data migration
+- · A complete backup of the system, - A complete data migration,

-- · replication of complex systems
+· Replication of complex systems.